pfertyk/webrtc-working-example/README.md

 3rd party dependencies.
 It allows 2 web browsers to exchange audio and video streams.
 Tested on Mozilla Firefox 74.

+Full description of how this example works can be found in [this blog post](http://pfertyk.me/2020/03/webrtc-a-working-example/).

 ## Dependencies

 The signaling server uses Python3 with `aiohttp` and `python-socketio` modules.